- Sermon Notes

 ILLUS – Faith-inspiring event at UW Husky Stadium

-APPL – When the road gets long and you feel like your life is falling apart, remember, God will never lead you the wrong way.
+APPL – When the way seems long and you feel overwhelmed, remember, God will never lead you the wrong way.
 Have faith.

 1 Peter 5:7, casting all your anxiety upon Him, because He cares for you.

-Transition – Not only does God know the right way, our heavenly Father knows us. . .
+Transition – Not only does God know the right way for our lives. . .

 B. God knows our frame (17b-20)

 a.
-Israel had been enslaved in Egypt for over 400 years.
+Remember, Israel had been enslaved in Egypt for over 400 years.

 b.
 They were beaten down by life in Egypt.